-These are really convenient for your animals to get in and out without you having to get up and down all the time but also provide something of a security breach.
-A standard sized cat flap is too small for someone to crawl through, but if it is on a door that has a key hanging out of the lock above, then thieves can use the cat flap and push the key to freedom, allowing them to pick it up and unlock the door from the outside.
+These are really convenient for your animals to get in and out without you having to get up and down all the time, but they also provide a security breach.
+A standard-sized cat flap is too small for someone to crawl through, but if it is on a door that has a key hanging out of the lock above, then thieves can use the cat flap and push the key to freedom, allowing them to pick it up and unlock the door from the outside.

 Larger dog doors have become popular, but, in this case, you are creating an issue overnight.
 Many come with a board that is used on the inside to seal the cat flap and is quite hard to open from the outside, but if you have to have one of these, it is worth considering the security implications.
 In that case, this could potentially be an excellent place to have one of your CCTV cameras either internally or externally monitoring the cat flap.

-On the subject of spare keys, never hide a spare key; you can get security boxes that are protected by passcodes if you need to leave a key available for a child or carer or another member of the family to access the property.
-It is no longer safe to leave a spare key under the mat, under a rock, or in a plant near the door.
+On the subject of spare keys, never hide a spare key; you can get security boxes protected by passcodes if you need to leave a key available for a child or carer or another member of the family to access the property.
+It is no longer safe to leave a spare key under the mat, a rock, or a plant near the door.

-Windows are another obvious way for a thief to enter your property, so if you are planning on going out and leaving your pet at home, be sure to close the windows before you leave.
+Windows are another obvious way for a thief to enter your property, so if you plan to leave your pet at home, be sure to close the windows before you leave.
 In the summer, leaving pets in a room with fewer windows will ensure they don’t overheat, and it is better than risking their safety by leaving a window open.